Thinkful-Ed/virtual-pet/README.md

 # Intro to JavaScript: Build a Virtual Pet

 ## Introduction

 Today we’re going to get an introduction to JavaScript by building a [simple virtual pet application](https://cumbersome-vole.glitch.me/).

 [Thinkful](https://www.thinkful.com/) is hosting this event.
 Thinkful is a bootcamp that helps people become developers and data scientists through 1-on-1 mentorship and project-based learning.

 Today you’ll be working with junior Thinkful mentors to learn the key concepts and build the project.
 The lessons you see below are taken and abridged from Thinkful's full-stack developer program.
 As you read this, make sure to ask for help from your TA's when you're confused about a concept.
+If you're still stuck on a concept, just skip to the next section and come back to it once you start working on your project.

 Lets get started!